Contrastive Learning for Lane Detection via cross-similarity: Results

 \subsection{Comparison with supervised learning}

 Table~\ref{tab:4} presents the results of the CLLD pretraining strategy with supervised pretraining.
-The best improvement ($\approx1\%$ in the average of all CuLane subsets), compared to supervised learning, is in the RESA architecture with ResNet50 as the backbone.
+The best improvement ($\approx1\%$ in the average of all CuLane subsets), compared to supervised learning, is in the RESA with ResNet50 as the backbone.
 CLLD also achieves a maximum $\approx4 \%$ increase in CuLane's low visible subsets, such as the shadow.
 CLLD outperforms supervised learning on RESA for all metrics on both datasets, with the exception of the FP rate on TuSimple.
-False positive is the only metric for which supervised learning has provided better prediction outcomes than CLLD at a rate of $0.0343$ per prediction.
+FP is the only metric for which supervised learning has provided better prediction outcomes than CLLD at a rate of $0.0343$ per prediction.

 CLLD performance is equivalent to supervised learning based on most evaluation metrics on CLRNet { ($\pm \le 1\%$)}.
 For the shadow subset of CuLane, the accuracy of CLRNet was about $\approx 4\%$ better with CLLD pretraining than supervised learning.
 CLLD performance in U-Net is comparable to supervised learning.
-It gains over $1\%$ better accuracy than supervised learning with respect to the precision metric.
+It gains over $1\%$ better precision than supervised learning.
 CLLD also produces over 300 more FPs than supervised learning in the cross subset of CuLane.